 Compliance education and training KPI

-As for training programs for position-specific employees such as new employees and newly appointed managers, we provide lectures on the respect of human rights and professional ethics, in addition to compliance with various laws including the subcontractors act and security export control policies, to entrench the awareness of compliance.
-In fiscal 2017, we held 13 types of education and training events (target was 12 or more).
+As business with various countries and regions increases with business globalization, we have strengthened compliance education on anti-corruption laws and competition laws in each country.
+Also, for training programs for position-specific employees such as new employees and newly appointed managers, we provide lectures on the respect of human rights and professional ethics, in addition to compliance with various laws including the subcontractors act and security export control policies, to entrench awareness of compliance.
+In fiscal 2018, we held 16 types of education and training events (target was 13 or more).

 - Position-specific training